managedkaos/cherokee/README.md

 This project is licensed under the [MIT License](https://github.com/managedkaos/cherokee/blob/main/LICENSE).

-This project packages the code from the Cherokee Webserver into a containter format.
+This project packages the code from the Cherokee Webserver into a container format.

 This project does not modify the Cherokee Webserver code.